DFE-Digital/architecture/principles/business-architecture-principles.md

 **Rationale**

-*	The DfE, as a public body and  must demonstrate value for money.
+*	The DfE, as a public body must demonstrate value for money.
 *

 **Implications**